kyverno/website/content/en/docs/Writing policies/generate.md

 Deleting the policy containing a `generate` rule with a `data` object and `synchronize=true` will cause immediate deletion of the downstream generated resources.
 Policies containing a `clone` object are not subject to this behavior.
 {{% /alert %}}

 Kubernetes has many default resource types even before considering CustomResources defined in CustomResourceDefinitions (CRDs).
 While Kyverno can generate these CustomResources as well, both these as well as certain default Kubernetes resources may require granting additional privileges to the ClusterRole responsible for the `generate` behavior.
-To enable Kyverno to generate these other types, edit the ClusterRole typically named `kyverno:generatecontroller` and add or update the rules to cover the resources and verbs needed.
+To enable Kyverno to generate these other types, edit the ClusterRole typically named `kyverno:generate` and add or update the rules to cover the resources and verbs needed.

 {{% alert title="Note" color="info" %}}
 When generating a custom resource, it is necessary to set the apiVersion (ex., `spec.generate.apiVersion` and kind (ex., `spec.generate.kind`).
 {{% /alert %}}

 Kyverno will create an intermediate object called a `GenerateRequest` which is used to queue work items for the final resource generation.
-To get the details and status of a generated resource, check the details of the generate request.
-The following will give the list of generate requests.
+To get the details and status of a generated resource, check the details of the `GenerateRequest`.
+The following will give the list of `GenerateRequests`.

 ```sh
 kubectl get generaterequests -A
 ```

-A generate request status can have one of four values:
+A `GenerateRequest` status can have one of four values:

-`Completed`: the generate request controller created resources defined in the policy `Failed`: the generate request controller failed to process the rules `Pending`: the request is yet to be processed or the resource has not been created `Skip`: marked when triggering the generate policy by adding a label/annotation to the existing resource, while the selector is not defined in the policy itself.
+`Completed`: the `GenerateRequest` controller created resources defined in the policy `Failed`: the `GenerateRequest` controller failed to process the rules `Pending`: the request is yet to be processed or the resource has not been created `Skip`: marked when triggering the generate policy by adding a label/annotation to the existing resource, while the selector is not defined in the policy itself.